23-22411-004-prog/Lab-3/README.md

-This is the first test line for reset
-This is the first test line for reset
+This line is for amend test